ranjan2601/OSPD-Fall-25/src/mail_client_service/README.md

-# Mail Client Service Client
+# Mail Client Service

 ## Overview

-The `mail_client_service_client` package provides an auto-generated HTTP client that implements the `mail_client_api.Client` protocol.
+The `mail_client_service` package provides an auto-generated HTTP client that implements the `mail_client_api.Client` protocol.
 This client communicates with a FastAPI mail service over HTTP while maintaining the same interface as the direct Gmail implementation.

 ## Purpose